 by Dr. K. Kenneth Chao:

 Recently, the Centers for Disease Control and Prevention (CDC) revealed in their Morbidity and Mortality Weekly Report an increase in the number of long-term cancer survivors in the United States.
 As of 2007, there were more then 11.7 million survivors, compared to the reported 3 million in 1971.
-A continued upward trend is expected in the coming years.
+A continued upward trend of surviving cancer is expected in the coming years.
 This positive news comes as a result of many key factors: